 Jira Knowledge Base

-For detailed guidelines on specific performance-related topics refer to the Troubleshooting Performance Problems article in the Jira Knowledge Base.
+For detailed guidelines on specific performance-related topics refer to the Troubleshoot performance issues in Jira server article in the Jira Knowledge Base.

 Jira Enterprise Services